 WHERE TO PARK YOUR BUS?

-An oversized barn, garage or shed will improve the trade-in value and appearance of your bus several years down the road.
+An oversized barn, garage, or shed will improve your bus’s trade-in value and appearance several years later.
 It will also increase the service life of your bus.
 If your bus is exposed to the elements day-in and day-out, it will have a shorter life span.
 Always park your bus on a paved surface.

 IN WHAT CLIMATE WILL YOUR BUS OPERATE?

 Both heating and air conditioning systems should be a real concern for bus buyers depending on the climate it operates in.
-Almost all minibuses are equipped with front and rear air conditioning for maximum passenger comfort.
-Remember, there is more to look for in an air conditioning system than its cooling output.
-The climate control system may be either a tie-in or a dual compressor system.
+Almost all mini buses have front and rear air conditioning for maximum passenger comfort.
+Remember, an air conditioning system has more elements than its cooling output.
+The climate control system may be a tie-in or a dual compressor system.
 Dual compressors always have additional costs and underhood heat output.
-This gives greater cooling capacity than a tie-in system an obvious advantage for buses that operate in warmer geographical regions.
-Tie-in systems with OEM compressors and additional condensers and evaporators are more affordable and work for small and medium sized buses operating in most climates but take more time to cool the bus.
+This gives greater cooling capacity than a tie-in system, an obvious advantage for buses that operate in warmer geographical regions.
+Tie-in systems with OEM compressors and additional condensers and evaporators are more affordable and work for small and medium-sized buses operating in most climates but take more time to cool the bus.

 WHAT ARE THE OPERATING AND MAINTENANCE COSTS OF A BUS?

-When comparing buses, remember to calculate the average mileage in both highway and local miles.
+Remember to calculate the average mileage for highway and local miles when comparing buses.
 Then look at the fuel efficiency of each bus.
 Now, compare that expense to the difference in monthly installments you have to pay.
-This will help you figure out the annual fuel consumption and expenditure of each bus.
+This will help you figure out each bus’s annual fuel consumption and expenditure.
 This, in turn, will help you make a more socially and financially responsible decision for your business or organization.